YunoHost-Apps/nextcloud_ynh/README.md

 ## Additionnal informations

+#### `occ` command usage

+If you need/want to use Nextcloud `occ` command¹, you need to be in `/var/www/nextcloud/` folder, then use `sudo -u nextcloud php7.3 occ` instead of `occ` (as an alternative, you can use `/var/www/nextcloud/occ` to run the command from another directory).

+*NB: you may need to adapt `php7.3` to the php version that Nextcloud is using.
+Since Nextcloud 18 Yunohost use php7.3, before it was php7.0.*

+¹ See https://docs.nextcloud.com/server/18/admin_manual/configuration_server/occ_command.html.
+Use this only if you know what you're doing :)

 #### Migrate from ownCloud

 **This is not considered as stable yet, please do it with care and only for